 $\bullet$ ~For $v\in V$, the set $\Ascr_v$ endowed with the preference relation $\succ_v$ turns into a \emph{lattice}.
 In this lattice, for $z,z'\in\Ascr_v$, the least upper bound (join) $z\curlyvee z'$ is expressed as $C_v(z\vee z')$, and the greatest lower bound (meet) $z\curlywedge z'$ is expressed as $C_v(\bar z\wedge \bar z')$, where $\bar y$ is the \emph{closure} of $y\in\Ascr_v$, defined as $\sup(y'\in\Bscr_v\colon C_v(y')=y)$ (the supremum is well defined since for $y',y''\in \Bscr_v$, if $C_v(y')=C_v(y'')=y$, then $C_v(y'\vee y'')=y$, by applying~\refeq{plott}).
 For details, see~\cite{AG}.

-$\bullet$ ~In general the AG-model in~\cite{AG} deals with a bipartite graph $G=(V,E)$ and domains $\Bscr_v$ ($v\in V$) that are closed subsets of the real boxes $\{x_v\in \Rset_+^{E_v}\colon x_v\le b\rest{E_v}\}$ for some $b\in \Rset_+^E$.
-One assumes that each choice function $C_v$ ($v\in V$) acting on $\Bscr_v$ is continuous and obeys axioms (A1)--(A3).
+$\bullet$ ~In a general setting, the AG-model of~\cite{AG} deals with a bipartite graph $G=(V,E)$ and domains $\Bscr_v$ ($v\in V$) that are closed subsets of the real boxes $\{z\in \Rset_+^{E_v}\colon z\le b\rest{E_v}\}$ for some $b\in \Rset_+^E$.
+Also one assumes that each choice function $C_v$ ($v\in V$) acting on $\Bscr_v$ is continuous and obeys axioms as above.
 So our model of stable g-matchings is an ``integer version'' of that; we denote it as \emph{SGMM}.
 General results in~\cite{AG} imply that the set $\Sscr$ of stable g-matchings in SGMM possesses the following nice properties that will be important to us in what follows: \begin{numitem1} \begin{itemize} \item[(a)] $\Sscr$ is nonempty, and $(\Sscr,\prec_F)$ is a \emph{distributive} lattice (cf.~\cite[Ths.~1,8]{AG}); \item[(b)] (\emph{polarity}): $\prec_F$ is opposite to $\prec_W$ on $\Sscr$; namely: for $x,y\in\Sscr$, if $x_f\prec_f y_f$ for all $f\in F$, then $y_w\prec_w x_w$ for all $w\in W$, and vice versa (cf.~\cite[Cor.~2]{AG}); \item[(c)] (\emph{unisizeness}): for each vertex $v\in V$, the size $|x_v|$ is the same for all stable g-matchings $x\in \Sscr$ (cf.~\cite[Th.~6]{AG}). \end{itemize} \end{numitem1}

 We denote the minimal and maximal elements in the lattice $(\Sscr,\prec_F)$ by $\xmin$ and $\xmax$, respectively; then the former is the best and the latter is the worst for the part $W$, in view of the polarity~(2.3)(b).